E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Conclusion

 \section{Conclusion}

-In this paper, we propose a new simple feed-forward GAN inversion network, with significant improvements in terms of efficiency and quality.
-Such improvements come from three aspects: 1) designing a more efficient GAN inversion network with shallow backbone, hierarchical latent code regression, and efficient prediction heads; 2) introducing multi-layer identity loss and multi-layer parsing loss; and 3) purely feed-forward based multi-stage refinement.
-Extensive evaluation and applications demonstrate that our method performs much better than existing feed-forward based methods and comparably to state-of-the-art optimization based methods with higher efficiency.
+In this paper, we propose E2Style, which improves GAN inversion in terms of efficiency and effectiveness.
+Such improvements come from three aspects: 1) designing a more efficient GAN inversion network with a shallow backbone, hierarchical latent code regression, and efficient prediction heads; 2) introducing multi-layer identity loss and multi-layer parsing loss; and 3) purely feed-forward-based multi-stage refinement.
+Extensive evaluation and applications demonstrate that our E2Style performs much better than existing feed-forward-based methods and comparably to state-of-the-art optimization-based methods with higher efficiency. \aq{In the future, more emphasis should be put on creating a universal approach to encode all kinds of images into the latent space of a StyleGAN model pre-trained in the corresponding domain.}